LudwigThePig/Swan-Pan/README.md

 ## How to Install
-1. Clone this repo
+1. Clone this repo.
-2. Run `node server` to start the express server.
-  - The server is set to run on port 8080.
-3. Run `npm start` to launch the React page.
+2. Run `npm start` to launch the app.
-  - The react page is set to run on port 3000.
+  - The app will run on port 8080 by default.

 ## Tech Used
 - Node.js